praetoriansentry/eth-pos-devnet/README.md

 - When you run `zero-bin`, a local file will be created with a name like `prover_state_*`.
 This file needs to be deleted if any of the [circuit sizes are changed](https://github.com/0xPolygonZero/zero-bin#leader-usage).
+- There is a [useful script](https://github.com/0xPolygonZero/zero-bin/blob/assorted_fixes/tools/prove_blocks.sh) in `zero-bin` to run a range of proofs.

 Both the state witness generation and the decoding logic are actively